Andy216914/YouTube_Clickability_Study/final.markdown

 ## Next Steps

 Looking ahead, several possible directions could further strengthen the system’s predictive capabilities.
-One natural extension would be to incorporate more detailed thumbnail information—such as higher-resolution crops, face localization, and text region extraction—to create a more complete multimodal model that mirrors how viewers process both text and imagery.
+One natural extension would be to incorporate more detailed thumbnail information, such as higher-resolution crops, face localization, and text region extraction, to create a more complete multimodal model that mirrors how viewers process both text and imagery.
 Architectural adjustments, including expanded fusion layers or attention-based interactions, could also be explored to enhance the model’s ability to learn richer cross-modal representations.

 Additional improvements could come from experimenting with hyperparameter tuning for ensemble models or adopting more robust evaluation strategies like stratified k-fold cross-validation.
-Finally, incorporating interpretability tools—such as SHAP for textual and structured features or CLIP-based attribution for thumbnail analysis—may offer valuable insights into why specific titles or thumbnails drive higher engagement.
+Finally, incorporating interpretability tools, such as SHAP for textual and structured features or CLIP-based attribution for thumbnail analysis, may offer valuable insights into why specific titles or thumbnails drive higher engagement.
 These potential steps would help guide future development and refinement of the system.

 In addition, we identify three concrete next steps: